Of alllll the postpartum essentials, a DIY padsicle (or store bought) may end up being one of your favorite postpartum recovery items.

 Considering the beating that you’re going to take when this beautiful little creature inside you is (or was?) born, you’ll really want something to help soothe the hurt and ease the swelling.

 If it’s time to put together the grocery shopping list before baby arrives, hopefully you’ve got a few extra items to consider.
-Whether it’s postpartum cooling pads / postpartum frozen pads, perineal ice packs, or all the fixin’s to make the DIY padsicles, you deserve it all, momma.
+Whether it’s postpartum cooling pads / postpartum frozen pads, perineal ice packs, or all the fixin’s to make the DIY padsicles, you deserve it all, mama.

 Don’t forget the baggies and make sure that you get these little beauties added to your hospital bag checklist!
 DIY padsicles will seriously save your sanity, comfort, and ability to sit down.